 Enter Ayurveda—yoga’s sister science known as the “science of life” and one of the world’s oldest medical traditions.

 Drawing upon Ayurveda’s ancient wisdom, you can get better sleep tonight and rely less and less on that caffeine.
 Here’s how:

 Stick to a daily routine.
 Even on weekends.
 This way, your body will know what to expect when in terms of sleeping, eating and working.
 We operate on a 24-hour clock.
 What you do during the day impacts how much sleep you’ll be getting that night.
 Ate a large meal late at night?
-Yep, your sleep is going to be interrupted because your body will be trying to digest when it actually really, really wants to be sleeping.
+Yep, your sleep is not going to be optimal because your body will be trying to digest your food when it actually really, really wants to be sleeping and restoring.
 Sticking to a consistent routine can create a positive, harmonious cycle, but doing things at all different times every day can spin a web of chaos.

 Choose a bedtime.
 Ayurveda’s wisdom tells us that it’s not just the quantity of sleep but the quality of sleep that matters.
 How do you get both?
 Go to bed by 10 or 10:30 p.m. and wake up before the sun rises or at about 6 or 6:30 a.m. to feel your most energized.
-If 10 p.m. is your bedtime, honor it.
-And go to bed at that time every night.
+If 10 p.m. is your bedtime, honor it, and go to bed at that time every night.
 Start to build your life around your bedtime (just like your kids’ bedtimes).
-In fact, your kids’ bedtimes will help you stay on track with your own.
+In fact, your kids’ bedtimes can help you stay on track with your own.

 Do something quiet and calming just before bed.
 An hour or two before bed, part ways with your smartphone and anything with a stimulating blue light.
 Opt to do something relaxing instead.
 Journal, read, meditate.
 Anything to calm your mind and body to get ready for an evening of deep, restorative sleep so that you can wake up rested and feeling amazing.